 CRC working groups are established to address specific programs.
-The CRC’s Education Working Group and the River Corridor Working Group meet regularly, where other working groups meet less frequently.
+The CRC’s Education Working Group and the Floodplain Management Working Group meet regularly, where other working groups meet less frequently.
 The CRC holds bi-annual public meetings and forum events that provide a format for the exchange of information about projects and programs being conducted throughout the watershed.
 These events provide stakeholders an opportunity to highlight their particular projects and discuss watershed-wide benefits.
 Past forum power points and CRC Working Group meeting notes are available here.

 - Manage the water’s resources for economic sustainability, quality of life, and protection of private and public property rights.

 - Acknowledge and respect the watershed’s natural processes in land use decisions.

 - Maintain or improve the quality of the water to support a variety of beneficial uses.